Body of Proof

-Body of Proof is an American medical/crime comedy-drama television series that ran on ABC from March 29, 2011, to May 28, 2013, and starred Dana Delany as medical examiner Dr. Megan Hunt.
+Body of Proof is an American medical/crime comedy-drama television series that ran on American Broadcasting Company from March 29, 2011, to May 28, 2013, and starred Dana Delany as medical examiner Dr. Megan Hunt.
 The series was created by Christopher Murphey and produced by ABC Studios.
 On May 10, 2013, ABC canceled the series after three seasons.

-Overview and production
+Overview

-The series stars Dana Delany as Dr. Megan Hunt, a medical examiner, and it focuses on Hunt's efforts to balance the demands of her professional life, dealing with solving cases and analyzing bodies, with her personal life, trying to reconnect with her estranged daughter.
-Hunt was a top-flight neurosurgeon, until she had a life-changing automobile accident and then accidentally killed a patient on the operating table.
-This resulted in her resignation, and retirement from the profession altogether.
+The series stars Dana Delany as Dr. Megan Hunt, a top-flight neurosurgeon, until she has a life-changing motor-vehicle accident that leaves her impaired, following which she then accidentally kills a patient on the operating table.
+This results in her resignation and retirement from the profession altogether.

+Now working as a medical examiner, Dr. Hunt has to balance the demands of her new professional life, dealing with solving cases and analyzing bodies, with her fractured personal life, and most of all trying to reconnect with her estranged daughter.

+Production

-Though set in Philadelphia, the first season of Body of Proof was filmed in Providence, Rhode Island and some other locations including Warwick and Woonsocket, Rhode Island.
+Though set in Philadelphia, the first season of Body of Proof was filmed in Providence, Rhode Island, and some other locations including Warwick and Woonsocket, Rhode Island.
 The medical examiner's office is actually the GTECH HQ / Providence Warwick Visitors Bureau and surrounding buildings superimposed on the real Philadelphia skyline.
 The series was originally titled Body of Evidence, but was later renamed Body of Proof.

 The second season of the show was announced to be filmed in Los Angeles to take advantage of a $7 million tax credit.
 Body of Proof is the third ABC television series starring Dana Delany in a main character role, the first being the role of Colleen McMurphy in China Beach and the second being Katherine Mayfair in Desperate Housewives.

 While filming, real-life technical advisers made sure that the procedures were correct.
 Jeri Ryan said, "We've got technical advisers that will be with us on set, so we can keep all of the science realistic".